SvenWesterlaken/mongo4j/README.md

 ## Schema configuration options

-After you have added mongo4j as a plugin to your documentschema there are several properties to configure which and how data of the document is saved in neo4j.
+After you have added mongo4j as a plugin to your document schema there are several properties to configure which and how data of the document is saved in neo4j.

 ### Standard Properties
 These options apply to simple schema properties.